 That is why our guide to your health and well-being should be essential reading as it will help you enjoy life all the more.
-This is especially important too as we live in an ageing society and mental health issues are on the increase.
+This is especially important too as we live in an aging society and mental health issues are on the increase.

-If you do fall ill, though, the last thing you or your family want to think about is all the questions we may have regarding our health rights.
+If you fall ill, though, the last thing you or your family want to think about is all the questions we may have regarding our health rights.

 Therefore, we provide easy-to-find answers for your health matters.

-If it is a minor ailment or concern, visit our local health services section as it includes information about your local doctor, dentist and pharmacy.
+If it is a minor ailment or concern, visit our local health services section as it includes information about your local doctor, dentist, and pharmacy.
 Otherwise, if you are preparing to go into hospital or are already receiving treatment there, we have the information to hand for hospital stays.